 From the unexpected move to scaling back their possessions and getting reacquainted with an urban lifestyle, the couple have had no regrets, which is due in no small part to the savvy designs of Resource Furniture.
 “The fact that we have an unobstructed view of downtown and the mountains in LA really gives [the apartment] a sense of openness,” says Sacks.
 “With the combination of the furniture and the smoothness of it, the contemplativeness of the space is great.”

-Performer Adam Kantor shares how transforming pieces by Resource Furniture allow him to live large, even in 350 square feet.
+Performer Adam Kantor shares how transforming pieces by Resource Furniture allow him to live large, even in a 350 square foot studio apartment.